A slowdown in US inflation eases some pressure on households

 “Inflation was terrible in 2022, but the outlook for 2023 is much better,” said Bill Adams, chief economist for Comerica Bank.
 “Supply chains are working better, business inventories are higher, ending most of the shortages that fueled inflation in 2020.”

+President Joe Biden called the inflation report “welcome news for families across the country” and noted that lower auto and toy prices should benefit holiday shoppers.
+Still, Biden acknowledged that inflation might not return to “normal levels” until the end of next year.

-One sign of progress was that prices for new cars didn’t budge from October to November.
+One sign of progress in November’s figures was that prices for new cars didn’t budge from October.
 On average, new cars are still 7.2% costlier than they were a year ago.
 But that’s down from a 13.2% year-over-year jump in April, which was the highest on records dating to 1953.

 The decline in new-car prices helps illustrate how supply chain snarls, which have unwound for most goods, are also easing for semiconductors and other key automotive parts.
 Economists say this should enable automakers to boost production and give buyers an expanded supply of vehicles.